TIANJIN ZIWIN TECHNOLOGY CO.,LTD.

 CCTV Storage Calculation Formula

-CCTV storage requirements are determined by bitrate, recording time, and number of cameras.
+CCTV storage requirements are determined by bitrate, recording time, and CCTV camera.

 The basic formula is: